ampproject/amphtml/spec/amp-cors-requests.md

 ### Processing state changing requests

-{% call callout('Important', type='caution') %}
-Perform these validation checks _before_ you process the request.
+Important: Perform these validation checks _before_ you process the request.
 This validation helps to provide protection against CSRF attacks, and avoids processing untrusted sources requests.
-{% endcall %}

 Before processing requests that could change the state of your system (for example, a user subscribes to or unsubscribes from a mailing list), check the